 Life is a series of reoccurring ripples in time.
 The moment I saw her…something shifted.
 The moment my lips touched hers…life got messy.
 The moment my heart got involved…everything changed.

 Vi Harris tests every bit of my strength.
 She is my test.
 My challenge.
 At a time when I should be focusing entirely on myself, this radiant woman with a bright, cheeky smile and a cracked sense of humor waltzes in and spins everything on its axis.

 Vi has the potential to make me weak at a time when I’m determined to show everyone just how bloody strong I am.
 She’s everything I am not…yet somehow, she sees through my darkness.
 My pain.
 My despair.
 She doesn’t see me as broken.
 She sees me as the man I’m fighting so hard to be.
 The man that I’m still struggling to see myself.

 Amazon US | Amazon UK

-**ARC very kindly provided by author in exchange for an honest review.
+*ARC kindly provided by the author, for an honest opinion*